jesscss/jess/README.md

 ## Language
 The Jess language format should conform to these specs:
-1. Unlike Less/Sass, it should be CSS compliant as much as possible.
+1. It should be CSS compliant as much as possible (except nesting?).
 That is, the syntax should more closely match parseable, supported CSS.
 2. The file format should be something like `.jess.css`, so that code-coloring just works by default (but there may be Jess-specific constructs that could be added to the format.)
 3. There should be a declarative way to refer to the browser runtime environment (live queries).
 But it should be done in such a way that the majority of code could be static.
 In fact, Jess should allow completely static output.
 In other words, "Live" should be a kind of feature polyfill based on what features are used.
 (Maybe even to the extent that no "live" queries and no JS-bindable properties produces only CSS output, not CSS/JS?
 Not sure.)
 Long and short, the runtime should make itself as minimal and invisible as possible.
 If you don't use container queries in your style sheets, the `ResizeObserver` polyfill shouldn't be in the bundle, etc.